 3. Keepsake Scented Candles

-The folks at HappyGlowCandleBar have got it going on when it comes to that special keepsake for a holy communion.
+The folks at HappyGlowCandleBar have got it going on when it comes to that special keepsake and gifts for a holy communion.

 You can buy these, but like anything awesome, you can also take inspiration and come up with your own rendition.